curl/curl/docs/libcurl/opts/CURLOPT_REDIR_PROTOCOLS_STR.md

 If trying to set a non-existing protocol or if no matching protocol at all is set, it returns error.

+Using this option multiple times makes the last set string override the previous ones.
+Set it to NULL to restore to internal default.

+The application does not have to keep the string around after setting this option.

 # DEFAULT